The Slow Let-Down – Surviving Post-Christmas Blues

 The biggest mistake people make during this week is trying to erase Christmas too quickly.
 There is a modern urge to strip the house of its greenery on December 26th—to vacuum up the pine needles and shove the ornaments back into plastic bins as if the holiday were a crime scene to be cleaned up.

-In the historic houses of Europe, such as the one Prince Joachim belongs to, the season doesn't end today.
+In the historic houses of Europe, the season doesn't end on Christmas Day.
 It follows the liturgical calendar, stretching until the Epiphany on January 6th.
 There is wisdom in this slow pace.
 By keeping the lights on, we signal to our brains that the "joy" was not a temporary transaction, but a lasting state of being.

 1. The Light as a Shield: Keep your tree lit.
 In the dark, cold nights of late December 2025, the glow of those bulbs is a physical defense against seasonal depression.
 It is a visual reminder that the light we celebrated today is still present, even if the "event" has passed.